douglasamcintosh/douglasamcintosh.github.io/Published/The Secret Sweeney/Classes/index.md

 ### Analyst Cop

 Someone that uses a more understated approach.
 Piecing the evidence together to work towards a conviction.

+### Weird Cop

+Intuition, Tarot and hunches; these are what solve cases.

+### The Driver

+Someone needs to be good at the car stuff.
+Or bikes.
+Or stolen tanks from the nearby army base.
+If it can be driven, they can drive it.

 ## Dark Dundee Characters